pmlrsg/arsf_dem_scripts/doc/source/installation.rst

    sudo python setup.py install

 For more information on installing Python modules see https://docs.python.org/2/install/.

 4. Download LAStools from http://lastools.org, unzip the folder and copy the folder 'LAStools' to the C drive.
-5. Download Windows binaries of SPDLib from https://bitbucket.org/petebunting/spdlib/downloads and copy the folder 'spdlib' to the C drive.
+5. (Optional) Download Windows binaries of SPDLib from https://bitbucket.org/petebunting/spdlib/downloads and copy the folder 'spdlib' to the C drive.

 Linux
 ~~~~~~